violetblooded/Mint-on-my-Pillow/README.md

-# Mint on my Pillow
+# How Can You Call this a Content Mod, I Didn't Recieve a Mint on My Pillow or Anything
-This mod contains a lot of things from a lot of unfinished/abanonded Balatro modding projects of mine, with original content sprinkled in.
+How Can You Call this a Content Mod, I Didn't Recieve a Mint on My Pillow or Anything, otherwise known as just Mint on my Pillow, is a mod that contains a lot of things from a lot of my unfinished/abanonded Balatro modding projects.
+Alongside that, it also has a lot of original content that ties into everything else.